-The goal is not to eliminate screens altogether but to use them more intentionally.
-By making small, sustainable changes, you can reduce screen time without feeling restricted and create a healthier balance between your online and offline life.
+The goal isn’t to totally eliminate screens it’s more to encourage the use of them more thoughtful method.
+With small, long-lasting changes that you can reduce the time you are spending on screens, without feeling restricted and find a more harmony between your offline and online life.

 Table of Contents